neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/PackageManagement.rst

 		The Application directory contains your own / application specific packages:

 		* *TYPO3.TYPO3/*
-			For example the TYPO3 package
+			For example the TYPO3 package…
 		* *Acme.Demo/*
-			Or the demo package
+			…or the demo package

 The reason for separating packages into separate directories is that the core packages in *Framework/* can reside in a different, shared location and be symlinked